ProTimer - Intervalometer

 1. Assign Self-Timer to the Second Shutter Button:

-• Open the Control Panel by tapping the three-line icon at the bottom right of the Capture Screen.
+• Open the Control Panel by tapping the nine-dot icon at the bottom right of the Capture Screen.

 2. Activate ProTimer: